 В usiness Conduct & Ethics Directors Senior Management Employees (a) Conflict of Interest At all times directors have a duty to avoid conflicts of interest.
 Thus, a director must not do anything for and on behalf of 2GO where his motivation and loyalties would be divided in that his own self-interest or someone connected or related to him, may be given equal or higher stature to that of 2GO.
-Directors have a duty to account to 2GO any profits or gains he may have had as a result of such, and in consequence thereof, 2GO may exercise certain rights against the director for acting in circumstances such as conflict of interest.
-Each employee must avoid any investment, interest, or association that interferes or might interfere with the independent exercise of his or her own individual best judgment, and with such employee's obligation to perform his or her responsibilities in the best interests of the Company. (b) Conduct of Business and Fair Dealings All employees shall deal with all suppliers, customers and all other persons doing business with the Company in a completely fair and objective manner without favor or preference based upon personal financial considerations. (c) Receipt of gifts from third parties Employees shall not accept from or give to any supplier, customer or competitor any gift or entertainment of reasonable value.
+Directors have a duty to account to 2GO any profits or gains he may have had as a result of such, and in consequence thereof, 2GO may exercise certain rights against the director for acting in circumstances such as conflict of interest. (b) Conduct of Business and Fair Dealings All employees shall deal with all suppliers, customers and all other persons doing business with the Company in a completely fair and objective manner without favor or preference based upon personal financial considerations. (c) Receipt of gifts from third parties Employees shall not accept from or give to any supplier, customer or competitor any gift or entertainment of reasonable value.
 Normal business meals and entertainment, the exchange of customary reciprocal courtesies between employees of the Company and their business associates, and similar customary and reasonable expenditures to promote general business goodwill. (d) Compliance with Laws & Regulations The employees of the Company and its Board of Directors shall comply with the laws and highest standards of business ethics and conduct in every area in which the Company does business. (e) Respect for Trade Secrets/Use of Non- No employee shall, without the written employment or thereafter, use, directly or others, or disclose to others, any course of employment. or indirectly, for the be nefit of such employee public Information Each employee shall promptly report to attempt by outsiders to obtain confide disclosure of confidential information by ntial information or an